marbl/canu/documentation/source/parameter-reference.rst

   Must be no smaller than minOverlapLength.

   If set high enough, the gatekeeper module will halt as too many of the input reads have been discarded.
-Set `stopOnReadQuality` to false to avoid this.
+Set :ref:`stopOnReadQuality <stopOnReadQuality>` to false to avoid this.

 .. _minOverlapLength: